The 22 Best Tesla Model Y & 3 Accessories

-There are two kinds of accessories to add to your Tesla: essential and optional upgrades.
-Tesla omits many accessories I feel should have already been included with the car that just about everyone would benefit from, so it’s frustrating that you even have to buy these essential accessories.
-The other type are upgrades–it enhances comfort, usability or visual appeal of the car in a way, in a more personalizing type of way.
+Tesla omits many accessories I feel should have been included that just about everyone would benefit from, so it’s frustrating you even have to buy these essential accessories.
+The other type of accessories are upgrades–it enhances comfort, usability or visual appeal of the car in a way, in a more personalizing type of way.
+Also if you’re into camping, check out my Tesla Camping Guide for camping-specific accessories for Teslas.
+Let’s check out all the fun gear!

-BMZX – 2nd row center console organizer
+BMZX – 2nd row center console organizer (Model Y)

 They call it a 2nd row console organizer, but to me it is a back seat trash bin and this thing completely improved my experience using the car.
 Having a dedicated trash bin meant no more random paper scraps, napkins, or food containers getting stashed in places it shouldn’t be.